 A new scientific study has provided stunning evidence that using Depo-Provera can cause brain tumors.
 Women who used Depo-Provera and subsequently developed a meningioma brain tumor can bring a Depo Provera lawsuit seeking financial compensation.
 This new evidence will lead to a wave of Depo Provera lawsuits across the country.

 Our lawyers are speaking to over 100 women a week who used Depo Provera and have been diagnosed with meningioma.
-Our law firm is accepting Depo Provera lawsuits from anyone who used this drug at least two times and was later diagnosed with a meningioma brain tumor.
+Our law firm is committed to this litigation and handling Depo Provera lawsuits for women who used this drug at least two times and were later diagnosed with a meningioma brain tumor.
 If you meet these criteria, contact our Depo-Provera lawyers today at 800-553-8082 or contact us online.

 Depo Provera Lawsuit News and Updates